symfony/symfony-docs/console/verbosity.rst

 Verbosity Levels
 ================

-Console commands have five verbosity levels, which determine the messages displayed in their output.
+Console commands have different verbosity levels, which determine the messages displayed in their output.
 By default, commands display only the most useful messages, but you can control their verbosity with the ``-q`` and ``-v`` options: